Ironman World Championships Hawai'i 2022

 *Make sure all units are in kg or liters

 3. After exercise, towel yourself dry and then record your weight (that’s B).
-Again no clothes on is best, as your clothes will hold some sweat.
+Again, it is best not to wear clothes, as they will hold some sweat.

 4. Now subtract your post-exercise weight (B) from your pre-exercise weight (A) to get the weight you lost during the session.